bmonkaba/ERISCore/README.md

 * Minor optimizations of the shell internal thin wall supports to improve SLA 3D printing accuracy
 * Multi-format Serial Data (SDIO) access port / connector interface for external connectivity of sensors or HMI expansion

-#### TODO

-* wren wrappers for AIeFS?
-* define an access concept for requesting assets from the actual filesystem.
-* import a custom genetic algo module from an older project and port from from python to wren
-* import a custom chord identification/scoring module from an older project
-* etc...

 #### Hardware Features: